shoaibsaikat/Android-BLE-Server-Client/README.md

 A Simple BLE server client both on Android Phone side.
+[It's a demo app for learning purpose only, not ready for commercial use]

 Step:

+Befor runnig app:
+1. Turn on Bluetooth, on both devices and also give app location permission by going to settings.
+2. Pair both devices.

+App:
 1. Run two instances of this app in two devices, one for server and other for client.
-2. Turn on Bluetooth on both devices and also give app location permission by going to settings.
-3. Pair both devices.
-4. For Server:
+2. For Server:
 	i.
 Click "Server".
 	ii.
 Click "Start Advertising".
-5. For Client:
+3. For Client:
 	i.
 Click "Client".
 	ii.
 Cick "Scan for Devices".
 	iii.
 You will see the server name on dropdown list.
 Select the appropriate device.
-6. Now type text you want to send from both client and server and click "Send".
-Message should arrive on opposite device.
+4. Now type the text you want to send from both client and server and click "Send".
+Message should arrive on the opposite device.

 NOTE: